 - Full-time availability

-- You can live anywhere, but your work day needs to overlap at least four hours with GMT-7
+- You can live anywhere, but your work day needs to overlap at least four hours with gmt-7

-- Designing simple and clean web APIs
+- Familiarity with designing simple and clean web APIs

-- Threading concepts and distributed computing
+- Knowledge about threading concepts and distributed computing

-To apply, check the HTTP headers.
+To contact us, check the HTTP headers.

 Bandcamp is looking for a clever, convivial individual to join the support crew.

-- Use your expert knowledge of the site to field email inquiries from an amazing but not always 100% sober customer base of artists, labels, and fans
+- Use your expert knowledge of the site to field email inquiries from an amazing but not always 100% sober customer base of artists, labels, and fans.

-- Follow internal engineering developments to stay several steps ahead of potential support issues
+- Follow internal engineering developments to stay several steps ahead of potential support issues.

 - Hone our help docs with the objective of putting yourself out of a job reducing the support team's load.